uho/interpretive/README.md

 interpreter is in interpretation state.
 If a name is found there, the text interpreter will perform its execution semantics.
-When in compilation state, ``interpretive-wordlist`` is not searched, the interactive words are not found and their normal definition are used: Default compilation semantics on normal words and performing the execution semantics on immediate words.
+When in compilation state, ``interpretive-wordlist`` is not searched, the interactive words are not found and their normal definitions are used: Default compilation semantics on normal words and performing the execution semantics on immediate words.
 All standard words that change between compilation state and interpretation state are redefined accordingly.

 The advantage of this approach is that it uses only capabilities already existing in standard Forth94.
 No new features